open-neuromorphic/open-neuromorphic.github.io/content/english/neuromorphic-computing/hardware/akida-brainchip/index.md

 Synaptic weights can have a width of `1`, `2`, `4` or `8` bits.
 However, when creating quantised models, care should be taken that the input layer have the same number of bits as the input data (cf. notes about training below).

+The AKD1000 device supports on-chip continual learning for the last layer only.
+The layer must be FullyConnected, it must have binary weights, and receive binary inputs.
+As the FullyConnected layer type only exists for Akida 1.0, at this stage it is unclear whether the AKD2000 device would support on-chip learning.

 ### Training

 Akida leverages standard machine learning frameworks like TensorFlow and development platforms like Edge Impulse for model training and deployment.
 BrainChip also provides complementary software tools like [MetaTF](https://doc.brainchipinc.com/index.html#) to optimize models for the Akida hardware.
 Pre-built Akida-compatible models are also offered through a [model zoo](https://doc.brainchipinc.com/model_zoo_performance.html).